Grégory Bettiol

-Grégory Bettiol (born 30 March 1986) is a retired French footballer who played as a striker.
+Grégory Bettiol (born 30 March 1986) is a French former professional footballer who played as a striker.

 Career

-Olympique Lyonnais
+Lyon

-Born in Villefranche-sur-Saône, Bettiol was trained in the youth sections and player development program of Olympique Lyonnais from the age of 14.
-He was known by the club's followers for his prowess in the ranks of the Olympique Lyonnais' junior amateur team, playing in the CFA 2.
-In April 2006, it was announced by Olympique Lyonnais' president Jean-Michel Aulas that he would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Mourad Benhamida.
+Born in Villefranche-sur-Saône, Bettiol was trained in the youth sections and player development program of Lyon from the age of 14.
+He was known by the club's followers for his prowess in the ranks of the Lyon' junior amateur team, playing in the CFA 2.
+In April 2006, it was announced by Lyon' president Jean-Michel Aulas that he would sign a one-year professional contract with the club alongside fellow young hope and France U-18 international Mourad Benhamida.

 He had scored 16 goals in 21 appearances at the attack for his side captained by Benhamida and helped them win the second division Amateur Championship to get promoted in the CFA.

-Bettiol was considered part of the young generation of promising players formed by Olympique Lyonnais who were signed by the club (sometimes before being sold to other outfits) like Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Mourad Benhamida, Bryan Bergougnoux, and Jérémy Clément.
+Bettiol was considered part of the young generation of promising players formed by Lyon who were signed by the club (sometimes before being sold to other outfits) like Jérémy Berthod, Karim Benzema, Hatem Ben Arfa, Mourad Benhamida, Bryan Bergougnoux, and Jérémy Clément.